Dhrubaneel/Typescript-Tutorial/day_1/README.md

 ### tsconfig.json
 Typescript compiler can take a number of commandline options ( like -w for watch mode, -t VERSION to specify ECMAScript target version etc ) while compiling a file.
 But for large scale application, it is not practical to use commandline everytime to pass these options.
 So the compiler has an option of specifing a configuration file named **tsconfig.json** which contains all those arguments and we can run the compiler without any argumants.
 It just refers to that configuration file and gets all the information it needs.

 The presence of a **tsconfig.json** file in a directory indicates that the directory is the root of a TypeScript project.
 The tsconfig.json file specifies the root files and the compiler options required to compile the project.
-A project is compiled in one of the following ways:

 #### Setup
 We need to run following command in the root of the project folder to initialize tsconfig.